 \section{Abstract}

-This paper concerns Saez and Stantcheva's (2016) \textit{generalized social marginal welfare weights} (GSMWW), which aggregate losses and gains due to tax policies, while incorporating non-utilitarian ethical considerations.
+This paper concerns Saez and Stantcheva's (2016) \textit{generalized social marginal welfare weights}, which aggregate losses and gains due to tax policies while incorporating non-utilitarian ethical considerations.
 The approach evaluates local tax changes without a global social objective.
-I argue that local tax policy comparisons implicitly entail global comparisons.
+I show that local tax policy comparisons implicitly entail global comparisons.
 Moreover, whenever welfare weights do not have a utilitarian structure, these implied global comparisons are inconsistent.
-One motivation for GSMWW is that it preserves the Pareto principle.
-I argue that the approach’s problems should spark a reconsideration of Pareto if one wants to represent broader values in formal policy analysis. (\textit{JEL} D60, D63, D71, H21, H23, I3)
+I argue that broader ethical values cannot in general be represented simply by modifying the weights placed on benefits to different people, and a more thoroughgoing modification of the utilitarian approach is required. (\textit{JEL} D60, D63, D71, H21, H23, I3)